tsubaiso/tsubaiso-api-documentation/README.md

 https://tsubaiso.net/depts/destroy/:id
 ```

-#### Tags Master
+#### Tags

 **/tags/list**

-Description: Returns list of tags base on the user's ccode.
-The tags will be grouped by projects
+Description: Returns list of tags based on the user's ccode.
+The tags will be grouped by tag_groups.

 Method: GET